Schossi/ActionAdventureWeb/_pages/manual/overview.md

 The manual pages for the core systems of AAK are always split into a Core part that explains the idea behind the system and a Souls part that covers how the system was used in that demo.

 The Souls and Hero sections at the end of the manual contain some additional information about how the demo are set up and how they may be extended.

+Additionally the 'About' button in the scene view leads to documentation relevant to the currently open scene.

 ## Integrations